rohithsiddi/Anomoly-Detection/README.md

 This comparative study highlights the potential of using advanced neural networks for anomaly detection in industrial applications.
 Future work could explore further enhancements in model architecture and training techniques to improve accuracy and efficiency.

 ## References
 *This project is based on insights and methodologies discussed in various academic papers related to anomaly detection.
-Specific references to these papers can be found in the documentation.*
+Specific references to these papers can be found in the report.*